SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-\mypara{Model Stealing Attacks} Since the SSL pre-trained encoders (victim encoders) are powerful, we then evaluate whether they are vulnerable to model stealing attacks.
-To build the surrogate encoder, we consider three key information, i.e., surrogate encoder's architecture, the distribution of the query dataset, and the similarity function used to ``copy'' the victim encoder.
+Since the SSL pre-trained encoders (clean encoders) are powerful, we then evaluate whether they are vulnerable to model stealing attacks.
+To build a surrogate encoder, we consider three key information, i.e., the surrogate encoder's architecture, the distribution of the query dataset, and the similarity function used to ``copy'' the victim encoder.

 \mypara{Surrogate Encoder's Architecture} We first investigate the impact of the surrogate encoder's architecture.
-Note that here we only adopt CIFAR-10 as the query dataset and cosine similarity as the similarity function to measure the difference between the victim and surrogate encoders' features.
-Since the architecture of the victim encoder can be non-public, the attacker may try different surrogate encoder's architectures to perform the model stealing attack.
-Concretely, we assume attackers may leverage ResNet-18, ResNet-34, ResNet-50, and ResNet-101 as the surrogate encoder's architecture.
-If the output dimension is different from ResNet-18, e.g., ResNet-50/ResNet-101 outputs 2048-dimensional features, we leverage an extra linear layer to transform them into 512-dimension (same as ResNet-18 and ResNet-34).
+Note that here we adopt the unlabeled STL-10 dataset (with 50,000 unlabeled samples) as the query dataset and cosine similarity as the similarity function to measure the difference between the victim and surrogate encoders' embeddings.
+Since the architecture of the victim encoder can be non-public, the adversaries may try different surrogate encoder architectures to perform the model stealing attacks.
+Concretely, we assume the adversaries may leverage ResNet-18, ResNet-34, ResNet-50, or ResNet-101 as the surrogate encoder's architecture.
+If the output dimension is different from ResNet-50 (the architecture of the victim encoder), e.g., ResNet-18/ResNet-34 outputs 512-dimensional embeddings, we leverage an extra linear layer to transform them into 2048-dimension.
 The DA of surrogate encoders is summarized in \autoref{fig:steal_clean_arch}.
 A general trend is that the deeper the surrogate encoder's architecture, the better performance it can achieve on the downstream tasks.
-For instance, for the victim encoder which is pre-trained by SimCLR (\autoref{fig:steal_clean_arch_a}), the DA on CIFAR-10 and STL-10 are $82.88\%$ and $71.02\%$ when the surrogate model's architecture is ResNet-18, while the DA increases to $88.48\%$ and $74.38\%$ when the surrogate encoder's architecture is changed to ResNet-101.
-This may be because deeper model architecture can provide a wider parameter space and greater representation ability.
-Therefore, in general, deeper surrogate encoder's architectures can better ``copy'' functionality from victim encoders.
+For instance, for SimCLR (\autoref{fig:steal_clean_arch_a}), the DA on STL-10 and CIFAR-10 are 0.728 and 0.657 when the surrogate encoder's architecture is ResNet-18, while the DA increases to 0.759 and 0.697 when the surrogate encoder's architecture is changed to ResNet-50.
+This may be because a deeper model architecture can provide a wider parameter space and greater representation ability.
+Therefore, in general, deeper surrogate encoder's architectures can better ``copy'' the functionality from victim encoders.
+Note that in the following experiments, the adversary uses ResNet-50 as the surrogate encoder's architecture by default as it has comparable performance to ResNet-101 while requiring fewer resources.